What is your real name?

-Conflict mitigation and goodwill nurturance is his first nature and he offers pluralistic** solutions on issues of the day.
+Conflict mitigation and goodwill nurturance are his first nature and he offers pluralistic** solutions on issues of the day.
 Whatever he does, he does it wholeheartedly and pours his heart, mind, and soul into it — a trailblazer by all counts.

 The skills that have made him a successful consultant are; communications, project management, events management, customer care, community outreach, social media, public relations, media relations, teacher, trainer, budget, and operations management.

 Two books are on the horizon, “Standing up for others” and “Pluralism in America.”
-The “American Muslim Agenda” is released and is available at Amazon, Kindle, Barnes & Noble, and other bookstores.
+The “American Muslim Agenda” is released and is available on Amazon, Kindle, Barnes & Noble, and other bookstores.
 If you want to know everything about American Muslims and the essence of Islam, this book is for you.
 It is about fostering societies where no one is more privileged than the other.
 Mike has co-authored a few books and has been cited in over 500 books and articles.

 The Center for Pluralism is an established educational institution in the Washington DC area.
 What have we accomplished?
 Here it is – http://centerforpluralism.com/mission-accomplished-at-the-center-for-pluralism/

-Pluralism is my calling – I am passionate about it and have invested my life into it.
-I was driven to it seeing the endless conflicts in the world, between family members, communities, religious groups, and nations.
+Pluralism is my calling – I am passionate about it and have invested my life fully into it.
+I was driven to it by seeing the endless conflicts in the world, between family members, communities, religious groups, and nations.
 There always was a solution – that is if we learn to respect the otherness of the other and accept the God-given uniqueness of each one of us, then conflicts fade and solutions emerge.

 That was my calling – Building cohesive societies by learning to respect the otherness of the other.
-I was inspired by the verse from the Quran 49:13 – where God addresses humanity that he has created the human species from a single couple and made into diverse communities, races, ethnicities and by extension religions and cultures.
+I was inspired by the verse from the Quran 49:13 – where God addresses humanity that he has created the human species from a single couple and made it into diverse communities, races, ethnicities, and by extension religions and cultures.
 Then he says, the best ones among you are the ones who take time to know each other.
 Indeed, if we take the time to learn about each other, conflicts fade and solutions emerge.

 Center for Pluralism is a non-profit organization founded in 1996 (as Foundation for Pluralism).
 It rests on a principle; the more we know about each other, the fewer the misunderstandings would be.

-CFP will continue to focus its energies on ensuring a safe and secure America for all, where no one has to worry about his race, faith, ethnicity or other God-given uniqueness and live her life without apprehensions.
+CFP will continue to focus its energies on ensuring a safe and secure America for all, where no one has to worry about his race, faith, ethnicity, or other God-given uniqueness and live her life without apprehensions.

 Our programs are designed to prevent chaos and maintain coherence and stability with the ongoing changes.
 We need to prepare the next generation to cope with these changes and minimize potential conflicts with ease.
 No American needs to worry about losing his or her way of life.
 As Americans, we uphold, protect, defend and celebrate the values enshrined in our Constitution.

-The Center for Pluralism has established over 5 annual programs to bring Americans together on religious, social, political and cultural aspects of life.
+The Center for Pluralism has established over 5 annual programs to bring Americans together on religious, social, political, and cultural aspects of life.
 The more we know each other, the fewer conflicts we would have.
 Please review our programs and except for the Religious workshops and Unity Day all other applications can be run as your sponsorship for $5,000/year, but you can contribute any sum that is in your budget.
 Please review them in this mini-Brochure at – http://centerforpluralism.com/wp-content/uploads/2016/04/4.-CPF-Programs-4-Pages.pdf

 CFP will be an antidote to Anti-Semitism, Islamophobia, Racism, Homophobia, Hindu phobia, Xenophobia, Misogyny, and other phobias.
-Through research and activism, we are establishing a respectful space for Pluralism with the policy makers, interfaith groups, both Republicans and Democrats and of course the media and you!
+Through research and activism, we are establishing a respectful space for Pluralism with the policymakers, interfaith groups, both Republicans and Democrats, and of course the media and you!

 The Center for Pluralism will become the energy to give a stable, cohesive social structure to our nation.
-By the year 2025, there will not be an office, school, playground, college, restaurant, theater, train, bus or a workplace where people of different faiths, races, ethnicities, and national origins do not work, interact, play, live and marry together.
-This situation is bound to create conflicts in airports, public spaces, boardrooms, and in bedrooms as well as places of worship, workplaces, politics, eateries, and schools.
+By the year 2025, there will not be an office, school, playground, college, restaurant, theater, train, bus, or a workplace where people of different faiths, races, ethnicities, and national origins do not work, interact, play, live and marry together.
+This situation is bound to create conflicts in airports, public spaces, boardrooms, and bedrooms as well as places of worship, workplaces, politics, eateries, and schools.